Fear City: Plot

 While Matt is harshly interrogated by the Detective, Parzeno and his girlfriend Ruby are ambushed by the killer.
 They manage to fend him off long enough for help to arrive, but Parzeno is severely injured and hospitalized in the process.
 Hungry for vengeance and seeking guidance, Rossi visits a local mafioso named Carmine, with whom he built omerta many years ago when he witnessed him kill someone in a drive-by shooting and didn't report it to the police.
 Carmine tells Rossi in no uncertain terms to find the assailant and kill him, and Rossi begins preparing himself for the inevitable encounter.

 When Loretta asks Ruby for money, Ruby gives her cab fare, and directs her to go straight home.
 However, Loretta takes the money to her dealer, where she discovers his body hanging in an alley.
-The attacker, laying in wait, stabs Loretta in the leg before Rossi arrives, and a fight ensues.
-Loretta goes for help as Matt takes several hits.
-Matt then taps into his boxing memories and begins landing bunches of punches against the killer, leaving the man's face bloody and swollen before winding up for a final belt that sends the guy crashing unconscious to the pavement.
-Wheeler and his partner show up, confirming that the killer has now been killed.
+The killer, laying in wait, stabs Loretta in the leg before Rossi arrives.
+Loretta goes for help as Matt fights the killer.
+Matt takes several hits, then taps into his boxing memories and begins landing a series of punches against the killer, leaving his face bloody and swollen before winding up for a final belt that sends him crashing to the pavement.
+Wheeler and his partner show up, confirming that the killer is dead.
 Loretta is brought back to the scene by patrolmen whom she told of the attack and embraces Rossi.
 Wheeler softens towards Rossi, saying he just might be a hero, and letting him leave the area with Loretta.

+Cast

+Credits from the AFI Catalog of Feature Films:

 Production

-The film was filmed on-location in Manhattan, New York, though many of the interiors were shot in Los Angeles.
+Principal photography began on April 26, 1983 at Raleigh Studios in Los Angeles, followed by location shooting in Manhattan.
 A working title of the film was Ripper.

-The killer was played by a John Foster, a New York City karateka, in his sole acting role.
+The killer (named "Pazzo" - Italian for "Madman" - in the credits, though he is never given a name onscreen) was played by John Foster, a New York City karateka, in his sole acting role.
 This was also the feature film debut of both Jack Scalia and Tracy Griffith.

+Kathryn Doby was the film's choreographer.

 Music

 David Johansen contributed two songs to the soundtrack - "New York Doll" and "Sucker City", both written by Ferrara's longtime collaborator Joe Delia.
-The score was composed by Dick Halligan.
+The score was composed by Dick Halligan of the band Blood, Sweat & Tears.

 Release

-Fear City was originally set to be distributed by 20th Century Fox, making it Ferrara's first film for a major studio.
-The MPAA gave the original cut an X-rating, and Ferrara had to make extensive edits to trim down the amount of violence and nudity.
+Fear City was originally set to be distributed by 20th Century Fox, which would have made it Ferrara's first film for a major studio.
+In an interview, Ferrara stated Fox had a two-picture distribution deal with producer Bruce Cohn Curtis (the other film being Dreamscape), but refused to release the film unless significant cuts were made.
+Even then, the film scored poorly at test screenings.

 Ultimately, Fox dropped the film, and it was picked up by independent distributor Aquarius Releasing.
+The MPAA gave Ferrara's initial cut an X-rating, and Ferrara had to make extensive edits to trim down the amount of violence and nudity.